 - Waiting for a technology vendor to add it as a new feature and limp along with a manual process

 - Hacking together a process using multiple systems and dealing with the manageability nightmare when business requirements constantly change

 - Writing a custom app and taking on the burden of maintaining custom code while meeting all the required security and privacy compliance mandates

 None of these options are appetizing.
 Hacking a piecemeal solution or writing your own code can create more problems than it solves.
 And hoping a vendor will come up with the right solution for you sometime in the future is not exactly a viable strategy.

 There’s a fourth option.
-Consider creating hybrid applications (hybrid apps) using the Openprise Data Orchestration Platform—all without writing a single line of code.
+Consider creating hybrid applications (hybrid apps) using the Openprise RevOps Automation Platform—all without writing a single line of code.

 What’s an App?